FractalFeldspar/maxfan/_projects/bluebike.md

     </div>
 </div>

 The back wheel hub contains the continuously variable gear shifter.
-It is manufactured by <a href="https://enviolo.com/products/">Enviolo</a>.
+It was made by <a href="https://enviolo.com/products/">Enviolo</a>.
 Enviolo has a nice animation showing how the device works.
 In the second picture, I removed the sprocket and gear ratio adjuster.
 They would be mounted on the right side of the picture.

 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3">